The Cat Deworming Info You Need to Avoid This Potentially Fatal Condition

 As veterinarians, we know there are more delightful topics to discuss than cat deworming, yet nipping this potentially dangerous condition in the bud is our top priority.
-When your vet mentions deworming, the “worms” they are specifically referring to are intestinal parasites.
-(Not to be confused with feline heartworms, which is a whole other can of worms.)
-The most common worms that cats get are hookworms, roundworms, and tapeworms.
+When our team mentions deworming, the “worms” they are specifically referring to are intestinal parasites.
+This is not to be confused with feline heartworms, which is a whole other can of worms.
+The most common worms that your cat can get are hookworms, roundworms, and tapeworms.
 The distinction between them is probably not that important to pet owners compared to the “yuck factor” and the need to get rid of them, like yesterday!
 It is essential to know where your cat is at risk for picking them up so that you understand what needs to be done to prevent your pet from getting them.

 Tapeworms